 The task-based approach to estimating works especially well for large projects.
 You may feel that it’s nearly impossible to create an accurate estimate for a large project.

 Don’t let the scope of a large project overwhelm you.
 Task-based estimating can help.
 Under this technique, you break a large project into smaller, more manageable pieces and estimate each piece.

 To create a task-based estimate, perform the following steps:

 - Break the project into smaller tasks.
 Take your time and list as many tasks as you can think of.
 The more tasks you include, the more accurate your estimate will be.
 For really large projects, you may need to break into into phases and list the tasks under each phase.

 - Decide how long it will take you to perform each small task.
 An example of a small task might be performing project research.
 Be realistic with yourself about how long each task will take.
 It’s better to allow yourself more than enough time than to fall short on time.

-- Assign a rate based on your hourly rate to each small task.
-Although you will want to give the client a price for the entire project, you should have an hourly rate in mind that you want to earn for the project.
+- Assign a rate to each small task based on your hourly rate.
+Although you’ll want to give the client a price for the entire project, you should have an hourly rate in mind that you want to earn for the project.

 - Combine the prices for the project parts and consider adding a contingency amount.
 A contingency amount protects you from unexpected project setbacks.